British Empire in World War II

-When the United Kingdom declared war on Nazi Germany in September 1939 at the start of World War II, it controlled to varying degrees numerous crown colonies, protectorates, and India.
-It also maintained strong political ties to four of the five independent Dominions—Australia, Canada, South Africa, and New Zealand (Note: Ireland was technically a dominion but operated largely as an independent republic and remained neutral during the war.
+Following the United Kingdom's declaration of war on Nazi Germany on 3 September 1939, numerous countries of the British Empire and Commonwealth entered the Second World War.
+These included crown colonies, protectorates, India, and four of the five independent Dominions—Australia, Canada, South Africa, and New Zealand (Note: Ireland was technically a dominion but operated largely as an independent republic and remained neutral during the war.
 Newfoundland, though still called a "Dominion", had ceased self-governing functions and was governed as a colony.)—as co-members (with the UK) of the British Commonwealth.
 (Note: The term "British Commonwealth of Nations", popularised during World War I, became official after the Balfour Declaration in 1926.
 The Statute of Westminster, passed in 1931, gave legal status to the independence of Australia, Canada, the Irish Free State, Newfoundland, New Zealand and South Africa.
 After the Statute of Westminster was passed in 1931, the Dominions were "as independent as they wished to be".)
 In 1939 the British Empire and the Commonwealth together comprised a global power, with direct or de facto political and economic control of 25% of the world's population, and of 30% of its land mass.

 The contribution of the British Empire and Commonwealth in terms of manpower and materiel was critical to the Allied war-effort.
 From September 1939 to mid-1942, the UK led Allied efforts in multiple global military theatres.
 Commonwealth, Colonial and Imperial Indian forces, totalling close to 15 million serving men and women, fought the German, Italian, Japanese and other Axis armies, air-forces and navies across Europe, Africa, Asia, and in the Mediterranean Sea and the Atlantic, Indian, Pacific and Arctic Oceans.
 Commonwealth forces based in Britain operated across Northwestern Europe in the effort to slow or stop Axis advances.
 Commonwealth airforces fought the Luftwaffe to a standstill over Britain, and Commonwealth armies defeated Italian forces in East Africa and North Africa and occupied several overseas colonies of German-occupied European nations.
 Following successful engagements against Axis forces, Commonwealth troops invaded and occupied Libya, Italian Somaliland, Eritrea, Ethiopia, Iran, Iraq, Syria, Lebanon, Iceland, the Faroe Islands, and Madagascar.